Laguna, The Philippines, after Typhoon Haiyan. Photo: ACT/Paul Jeffrey

 Cyclone Phailin, Orissa.
 Photo: ACT/CASA

-This ongoing fast seeks to send a message to governments that people from all walks of life, from all corners of the globe, expect climate action.
-Already, millions of people have lost their homes and livelihoods as a result of climate change.
+Already, millions of people have lost their homes and their livelihoods as a result of climate change.
 Yet government action remains profoundly inadequate and fails to secure the benefits a clean energy revolution would deliver for people and the planet.

 The time to solve the crisis is now.
 2015 is a unique opportunity to set the world on track to a safe climate future.
-We expect countries to cut carbon pollution and to secure a long-term renewable energy supply by 2050.
+We expect countries to cut carbon pollution and to secure a renewable energy supply by 2050.
 We want individuals to continue to lead the way by adopting climate solutions through their own consumption.
 We expect richer countries to help poorer nations reduce their own pollution and adapt their communities to climate impacts, while we urge all world leaders to work together in order to ensure the planet is a safe and better place for future generations.

 “Fasting made climate change real for me, opened my eyes and brought me closer to my neighbours.
 This is one of the reasons why fasting once a month is interesting: it raises one’s awareness on a regular basis and not only when extreme weather events happen.
 As long as you share your commitment around you, you help raising awareness about climate change.
 And that is, after all, what makes your fast matter.” — Martin Kopp.

-When Typhoon Haiyan had just devastated the Philippines in November last year, climate commissioner Yeb Saño was at the UN climate talks in Warsaw.
+When Typhoon Haiyan/Yolanda had just devastated the Philippines in November 2013, then climate commissioner Yeb Saño was at the UN climate talks in Warsaw.
 His own family was caught up in the disaster that killed thousands and destroyed homes and livelihoods across the country.

-In a moving speech he said he would not eat until countries at the Warsaw conference delivered actions that would ‘stop the madness’ of the climate crisis.
+In a moving speech, Yeb said he would not eat until the Warsaw conference ended or delivered actions that would ‘stop the madness’ of the climate crisis.
 So long as the people he represented could not eat, nor would he.

 Hundreds of others from around the world chose to fast with him in solidarity.

-Despite this, the Warsaw meeting saw countries, like Japan, actually winding back their climate commitments, seemingly in denial that all countries will need to commit and contribute to the comprehensive, global climate action plan which is due in Paris in 2015.
+Despite this, the Warsaw meeting saw countries actually winding back their climate commitments, seemingly in denial that all countries will need to commit and contribute to the comprehensive, global climate action plan which is due in Paris in 2015.

 The Fast For The Climate has grown into global movement with participation of youth groups, environmental groups and faith-based groups, who all want urgent action on climate change by governments this year.